apache/hertzbeat/home/blog/2023-01-05-monitor-iotdb.md

 ## Summary

-This practical article took us to experience that if HertzBeat is used to monitor the IoTDB database indicator data, we can find that HertzBeat, which integrates monitoring-alarm-notification, is more convenient in operation and use, and IoTDB can be included in the monitoring with a simple click on the page , it is no longer necessary to deploy multiple components and write multiple YML configuration files with thresholds.
+This practical article took us to experience that if HertzBeat is used to monitor the IoTDB database indicator data, we can find that HertzBeat, which integrates monitoring-alarm-notification, is more convenient in operation and use, and IoTDB can be included in the monitoring with a simple click on the page, it is no longer necessary to deploy multiple components and write multiple YML configuration files with thresholds.

 IoTDB Github: https://github.com/apache/iotdb
 HertzBeat Github: https://github.com/dromara/hertzbeat